ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 The workflow, `Example: AWS IAM: Delete User`, sets the following input field for the function:

-*	aws_iam_mfa_serial_numbers is mapped to mfa serial numbers retrieved a previous step (c.f. `AWS IAM: List MFA Devices`) in the workflow.
+*	aws_iam_mfa_serial_numbers is mapped to MFA serial numbers retrieved a previous step (c.f. `AWS IAM: List MFA Devices`) in the workflow.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 The workflow, `Example: AWS IAM: Delete User For Artifact`, sets the following input field for the function:

-*	aws_iam_mfa_serial_numbers is mapped to mfa serial numbers retrieved a previous step (c.f. `AWS IAM: List MFA Devices`) in the workflow.
+*	aws_iam_mfa_serial_numbers is mapped to MFA serial numbers retrieved a previous step (c.f. `AWS IAM: List MFA Devices`) in the workflow.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User For Artifact`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 <details><summary>Inputs:</summary>
 <p>